grid5000/g5k-api/README.md

         puppet-repo $ bundle exec cap shell ROLES=devel cap> sudo apt-get update && sudo apt-get install g5k-api -y && sudo puppetd -t

+  For this command to work, you should have a look in the `script/puppet-repo-custom.rb` file, which in my case was dropped into the `config/` directory of the `puppet-repo` repository.

-  Personally I use a Capistrano task in the `puppet-dev` repository to launch it in parallel on all servers on all sites, and I'll check that every server has the correct version running by grepping through the processlist to check the version numbers:
+  Then you can check that every server has the correct version running by grepping through the processlist to check the version numbers:

         puppet-repo $ bundle exec cap shell ROLES=devel cap> ps aux | grep g5k-api | grep -v grep